jolicode/automapper/docs/bundle/configuration.md

   this name converter will be used when mapping from an array to an object and vice versa;
 * `cache_dir` (default: `%kernel.cache_dir%/automapper`): This setting allows you to customize the output directory for generated mappers;
-* `mappings`: This option allows you to set a list of Mapper which will be generated during the cache warmup, you have to specify `source` & `target` data types;
+* `mappings`: Allow to auto register the mappers for warmup, and selecting them to normalizer if wanted
+    * `mappers`: A list of mapping to register, each mapping should have a `source` and a `target` key, and can have a `reverse` key to also register the reverse mapping.